Improving Image Captioning Descriptiveness by Ranking and LLM-based Fusion: Introduction

-In this paper we propose a captioning model for the creation of high-quality and high-descriptive image-text pair datasets without requiring human intervention.
-Given an image, our novel training-free model generates captions leveraging several SoTA captioners, then uses a text-image based metric to rank them.
-The first two captions are finally merged using a Large Language Model (LLM) to generate the final caption.
-The proposed model will also allow to answer the following Research Questions (RQs): \begin{itemize} \item[RQ1.]
+In this paper, we propose a captioning model designed to create high-quality and highly descriptive image-text pair datasets without requiring human intervention.
+Given an image, the model generates candidate captions leveraging several SoTA captioners and ranks them using a text–image–based metric.
+The top-ranked captions are then merged using a Large Language Model (LLM) to produce the final output.
+We evaluate our approach on the MS-COCO and Flickr30k datasets and adopt a broad set of evaluation metrics, including BLEU, CIDEr, METEOR, SPICE, and more recent metrics such as ALOHa~\citep{petryk2024aloha}, CAPTURE~\citep{dong2024benchmarking}, and Polos~\citep{wada2024polos}, to comprehensively assess factuality, image–text alignment, and semantic consistency.
+In addition to these automatic metrics, we also perform a subjective human evaluation to measure user preference and perceived caption quality.
+Furthermore, we experiment with different LLM backbones for the fusion stage (such as Davinci, Mixtral-8x7B-Instruct, and Llama-3.3-70B-Instruct) and conduct ablation studies to analyze the impact of each component of the pipeline.
+Finally, we demonstrate that training an existing captioning model on our fused captions as ground-truth leads to consistent improvements across multiple metrics, indicating that the captions generated by our method can also benefit downstream model learning and generalization.
+The proposed model will enable answering the following Research Questions (RQs): \begin{itemize} \item[RQ1.]
 Is it possible to get more detailed captions by fusing the captions generated by the most advanced SoTA captioning models? \item[RQ2.]
-Would the generated captions be more representative of the image content according to human judgement? \item[RQ3.]
-Can current image caption models generate richer and more descriptive captions if they are trained using ground-truth data that exhibits these characteristics? \end{itemize}
+Would the generated captions be more representative of the image content according to human judgment? \item[RQ3.]
+Can training existing captioning models on the fused captions produced by our method improve their performance and generalization ability? \end{itemize}

-Experimental results demonstrate the effectiveness of our model, as the captions generated by our model exhibit higher consistency with human judgment when evaluated on the MS-COCO test set.
-By combining the strengths of various SoTA models, our method enhances the quality and appeal of image captions, bridging the gap between automated systems and the rich, informative nature of human-generated descriptions.
+Experimental results demonstrate the effectiveness of our model, as the captions generated by our model exhibit greater consistency with human judgment when evaluated on the MS-COCO and Flickr30k test sets.
+By combining the strengths of various SoTA models, our method enhances the quality and appeal of image captions, bridging the gap between automated systems and the rich and informative nature of human-generated descriptions.